 Nutria can be infected with several pathogens and parasites that can be transmitted to humans, livestock, and pets.
 They may also host a number of parasites, including the nematodes and blood flukes that cause “Nutria itch” or “Swimmer’s itch” (Strongyloides myopotami and Schistosoma mansoni), the protozoan responsible for giardiasis (Giardia lamblia), tapeworms (Taenia spp.), and common liver flukes (Fasciola hepatica).
 The threat of disease may be an important consideration in some situations, such as when livestock drink from water contaminated by nutria feces and urine.

-Let us have a look at some evidences where rodent involvement proved to be catastrophic:
+Let us have a look at some evidence where rodent involvement proved to be catastrophic:

 Louisiana Recruiting for Fight Against Nutria, Aka Coypu